NKK Switches in Robotics & Automation: AMRs, Teach Pendants, Cobots and Humanoids

 A simple rule of thumb

-See the Top 20 AMR Archetypes infographic for a quick snapshot of the market landscape, including several that feature NKK E-Stops.
+See the Top 20 AMR Archetypes infographic for a quick snapshot of the market landscape, including several that feature NKK emergency stop buttons or E-Stop switches.
 Across this category, NKK is specified on platforms where teams prioritize safety interfaces.

 FF01: Built for AMRs in Motion